Gundalf Course Online

 Modelling, Deployment, Optimisation, and Environmental Impact of Airgun Arrays

-Given by Professor Les Hatton, Oakwood Computing Associates Ltd
+By Professor Les Hatton, Oakwood Computing Associates Ltd

 This course is designed to give a detailed overview of marine seismic airgun design with hands-on access to Gundalf, a state of the art modelling system to help teach the fundamentals using numerous workshops.